svx/buildpack-example/README.md

 docker run -p 5000:5000 --name fastapi svx/fastapi-pip:1.0.0
 ```

-Open your browser an go to http://localhost:5000/
+Open your browser and browse to http://localhost:5000/